Pupillage Interviews: Top Tips

 Now this needs some thought; hopefully you’ve already done some thinking about the position of the Bar and how it needs to adapt in the future.
 Here they’re not only checking how you can think on your feet, but also whether you take an interest in the wider world of the law beyond study and research.

 If you can tell them of that specific case you saw on a mini-pupillage that proved the difficulties facing modern barristers (maybe the opponent was a litigant-in-person denied access to legal aid, or maybe your counsel simply hadn’t had time to process all the papers properly), you’re home and dry.

 What one area of the law would you change and why?

 If you’re sensible, you’ll choose something from an area of the law that this particular Chambers practises in (it looks a little bizarre if you argue for changing evidentiary procedures in criminal fraud trials, for example, at a commercial set) but you need to know your stuff.
 Again, preparation is key!

 What do you enjoy doing outside of the law?

 This is a chance for you to show how interesting you are.
 Be honest, but don’t go too crazy in an attempt to stand out (“I’m working towards the Guinness world record for the longest continuous pogo-jumping session” is probably inadvisable).
 Likewise, if you say “I read the news and keep up to date with current affairs” you’re probably going to be forgotten the moment you walk out of the room.

 Is there anything that you’d like to ask us?

 This is the one question on this list that I can almost 100% guarantee will definitely happen!
 How to answer it?
-See our short blog post here (put the hyperlink to the other bog post)
+See our short blog post here.

 There we have it.
 If you can think up your answers to these example questions, keeping to the three principles, you’ll massively increase your chances of passing a pupillage interview.
 Good luck!